The Stochastic-Quantum Correspondence

-Decoherence alone cannot bridge the gap between measurement-outcome probabilities and happening probabilities, because decoherence can only temporarily change whatever orthonormal basis momentarily diagonalizes a system's density matrix (and, after all, every density matrix is always diagonal in \emph{some} orthonormal basis).
-After a system undergoes decoherence, textbook quantum theory then still requires one to make a direct appeal to the measurement axioms to translate the final density matrix into a statement about probabilities, which will then axiomatically end up being measurement-outcome probabilities, rather than happening probabilities.
+Decoherence alone cannot bridge the categorical gap between measurement-outcome probabilities and happening probabilities, because decoherence can only temporarily change whatever orthonormal basis momentarily diagonalizes a system's density matrix (and, after all, every density matrix is always diagonal in \emph{some} orthonormal basis).
+After a system undergoes decoherence, textbook quantum theory then still requires one to make a direct appeal to the measurement axioms to translate the final density matrix into a statement about probabilities, which will then axiomatically end up being measurement-outcome probabilities rather than happening probabilities.

 Nor can appealing to some sort of \emph{thermodynamic limit} resolve the discrepancy either.
 In order for a limit in a physical context to make sense, there should be clearly physical ingredients or constituents involved.
 Furthermore, the end result of the limit should gradually emerge as a better and better physical approximation at \emph{finite} stages of the limiting process, simply because a rigorous limit consists of inequalities between finite (if arbitrarily large or small) parameters.
 For example, in the \emph{hydrodynamic limit} of a system of classical interacting particles, the particles are the physical ingredients, and one sees fluid-like behavior gradually emerge as a better and better physical approximation as the number of particles progressively increases.
-In the case of textbook quantum theory, by contrast, every finite stage of any purported thermodynamic limit features only measurement outcomes and measurement-outcome probabilities, so there are no clearly physical ingredients or constituents, and the gap between measurement outcomes and the happening of phenomena never closes.
+In the case of textbook quantum theory, by contrast, every finite stage of any purported thermodynamic limit features only measurement outcomes and measurement-outcome probabilities, so there are no clearly physical ingredients or constituents, and the categorical gap between measurement outcomes and the happening of phenomena never closes.

-The stochastic-quantum correspondence yields a much richer version of quantum theory in which physical phenomena really happen, with probabilities that are really happening probabilities, and therefore vindicates the ways that scientists talk about the world.
+The stochastic-quantum correspondence and the indivisible interpretation yield a much richer version of quantum theory in which physical phenomena really happen, with probabilities that are really happening probabilities, and therefore not only resolves the category problem but also vindicates the ways that scientists talk about the world.
 Measurement-outcome probabilities are then merely a special case, arising when what is actually happening is a change to the configuration of a measuring device.